Let us help you connect to the community!

 Sylvia Hartford started in January 2001 as a contracted bookkeeper.
 She is highly respected by BFMP’s auditing firm, Brady Martz.
 She has worked as a bookkeeper and office manager for Wendy’s and Engineered Well Services, a company owned by her and her late husband serving the oil field during the 1970s and 1980s oil boom.
 Sylvia has also contracted her bookkeeping services with several other small businesses and nonprofits, including Youth for Christ, and has donated supplies, an office color copier and other items to BFMP.
 She is also known for her quilting skills.
 Her “baseball quilt” sold for $250 during a Badlands Big Sticks game in July 2019.

-Helping guide Best Friends is the Western Wellness Foundation board of directors — a group comprised of hard-working, committed volunteers!
-Some are former mentors, have had a youth in the program or work on the local schools.
+Helping guide BFMP is the Western Wellness Foundation board of directors representing various areas of the community.
+Some are former mentors, have had a youth in the program or work in the local schools.
 The Western Wellness Foundation board is comprised of: